joinfaces/joinfaces/README.md

 ## How to use

 [Jsf Spring Boot Starter Example](https://github.com/persapiens/jsf-spring-boot-starter-example) shows JSF Spring Boot Starter usage.
+It may help you to choose the JSF Spring Boot Starter that fits your needs.

 ## Key Features